tiendu/tiendu.github.io/docs/STYLES.md

    a clear prefix such as `.snake-`, `.post-`, or `.system-`.
 4. Do not add `<style>` blocks or `style="..."` attributes to Astro files.
 5. Keep stylesheet manifests as imports and comments only.
+6. Do not use a late catch-all override stylesheet for page redesigns.
+Change the owning stylesheet directly and keep component breakpoints beside that component.
-6. Do not casually reorder manifest imports; later files may intentionally refine earlier declarations.
+7. Do not casually reorder manifest imports; later files may intentionally refine shared base declarations.
-7. Split a stylesheet before it grows beyond 500 lines.
+8. Split a stylesheet before it grows beyond 500 lines.
-8. Run `make verify` before pushing.
+9. Run `make verify` before pushing.

 ## Automated guard